The best parks in and around Birmingham for nature walks

 Postcode: B45 8BH

 On street parking (please respect the local community).
 It’s easier to start a walk from Barnt Green station and follow the North Worcestershire Path.
 This is a country route and not suitable for prams and can get very muddy.
 This reservoir is the home of the Barnt Green Sailing club and there’s public walkways around one side of the reservoir and then up and around country trails.
 You’re out on your own here with no toilet facilities etc so plan ahead.
 It’s worth the effort for the views and the wildlife.
 Read our walkthrough here.
+We like to visit at least once every season and in spring we keep an eye out for the swan family who return every year, and watch the nest.
+It’s always a treat to see the cygnets appear for the first time.

 9. The canals